OSGeo/gdal/gdal/doc/source/api/gdalogrin_java.rst

 GDAL/OGR In Java
 ================================================================================

 The GDAL project has SWIG generated Java bindings for GDAL and OGR.
-The Java bindings have been substantially reworked for 1.7.0 release.
-For the 1.5.0 and 1.6.0 releases, they are considered to be broken.

 Generally speaking the classes and methods mostly match those of the GDAL and OGR C++ classes.
 You can find the `​Javadoc <http://gdal.org/java>`__ of the API of the Java bindings for
 GDAL 1.7.0 and later releases.